 To enter the professional component a student must apply for admission to the professional component by submitting a complete and accurate nursing professional program application, which will be reviewed by the nursing faculty.
 Enrollment is limited and the admission process is selective and competitive.
-Students who enroll in Spring Hill College as first semester freshmen are admitted under a direct admit policy.
-The direct admit policy is these students will be admitted first to the professional component as long as they meet all admission requirements.
+Students who enroll in Spring Hill College as first semester freshmen are admitted to the professional component under the direct admit policy.
+The direct admit policy states that these students will be admitted first to the professional component as long as they meet all admission requirements.
 Spring Hill College students who have been enrolled for two traditional semesters, excluding summer, will receive priority for admission placement.
 When the number of qualified applicants exceeds the number of students which can be accommodated in the clinical courses, students are admitted according to GPA ranking.